alexandercote/FreeRTOS_Traffic_Light_System/README.md

 The three sections are as follows:
 1. Traffic flow adjustement potentiometer: Low value of resistance corresponds to light traffic, and high value of resistance corresponds to heavy traffic.
 2. LEDs represent the current position of the car (On is a car in that location).
 To save on GPIO outputs from the STM32F4 discovery board, shift registers will be used.
-3. Traffic lights are represented by three LEDS
+3. Traffic lights are represented by three LEDS.